Inditex Enters ‘Clean Tech’ With Investment in Circular Start-Up Circ

 Earlier this year, the company signed a €100 million ($101 million) off-take contract with Finnish textile-to-textile recycling company Infinited Fiber Company, which is in the process of building an industrial-scale plant capable of turning textile waste into a cotton-like fibre.
 The three-year agreement secures Inditex 30 percent of its future annual production.

-The investment in Circ is a bet on another recycling technology with ambitions to scale, one that is focused on tackling a big technical challenge facing the sector: the difficulty of recycling blended fabrics that mix natural fibres like wool and cotton with synthetics like polyester or nylon.
-Circ’s technology is able to separate fabrics to return stretch jeans and yoga pants to the raw materials from which they were made.
+The investment in Circ is a bet on another recycling technology with ambitions to scale, one that is focused on tackling a big technical challenge facing the sector: the difficulty of recycling fabrics that mix natural fibres like cotton with synthetics like polyester.
+Circ’s technology can separate these blends, returning them to the raw materials from which they were made.

 The company currently has the capacity to recycle about four to five tonnes of material a day, a fraction of the global market.
 The new funds will allow it to complete engineering work for larger-scale facilities while working on commercial launches with brand partners.

-Note: Editors Note: This article was revised on 12 July, 2022.
-An earlier version misstated that Circ's technology can be used to recycle stretch jeans and yoga pants.
-This is incorrect.
-The company is focused on recycling blends of polyester and cotton, and not the spandex typically used in these types of garments..